Kansas Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 • Vehicle registration suspension, meaning you cannot legally drive the car.

-• License suspension along with a fee to get your license reinstated.
+• License suspension and a fee to get your license reinstated.

 • A possible SR-22 requirement to prove financial responsibility.